 Psychological factors are important in occupational medicine.
 For example in the armed forces, alcohol issues, depression and adjustment factors often predominate, along with (to a lesser degree) post traumatic stress disorder.

-Examples of some of the varied issues facing occupational physicians include alcohol misuse in the Royal Navy, weight control for individuals in transportation industries and how police officers deal with traumatic incidents.
+Examples of some of the more challenging issues facing occupational physicians include alcohol misuse in safety critical roles, weight control for individuals in transportation industries and managing healthcare staff returning to work following a period treating patients abroad from an Ebola risk area.

 Occupational physicians also need to combine their clinical knowledge with a detailed understanding of employment and anti-discrimination legislation as well as environmental and health and safety law.